Got a job or apprenticeship interview coming up? No worries - follow this guide and you’ll leave everyone impressed.

 Prepare, prepare, prepare!

-Prepping for an interview may not sound fun (or even possible - how can you guess what they’ll ask?) but it’s really important.
-It’ll give you confidence going in, and there actually are common questions that you can prepare for so you’ll know exactly what to say if they ask them.
+Prepping for an interview may not sound fun (or even possible - how can you guess what they’ll ask?) but it’ll be your secret weapon.
+It’ll give you confidence going in, show that you care about the job, and there actually are common questions that you can prepare for so you’ll know exactly what to say if they ask them.

 1. Research the employer